DevExpress/gimp-dx-screenshot/README.md

 #### Removed features
 * **Erase corners**.
 Please, do update to Windows 10 now.
 Screenshots from Windows 7 is a shame for any modern windows software, IMHO.
 * **Auto-flatten**.
 Useless.
 And dangerous for GIFs.
 It will flatten on export anyway, but you **should** save the original XCF with layers to be able to fix and update your screenshots.

-> **NOTE**
-You can use the **dx_screenshot_saver** script to organize the XCFs with 265-colored PNGs automatically.
-It is written on Python-Fu, which makes it very easy to edit and personalize.

 #### Added features
 * Works with **GIFs** and images in the **Indexed** mode!